Obesity medicine: Obesity as a chronic disease

 In June 2013, the American Medical Association (AMA) adopted policy that recognizes obesity as a chronic disease, a disease process which requires a range of medical interventions to prevent and treat.
 While professionals from different professions (US senators, congressmen and congresswomen, physicians, and medical students) applauded this decision, others were not so eager to categorize obesity as a disease.
 Since the initial acknowledgement of obesity as a disease by the AMA, there has been an ongoing debate about the topic.

 Education

 Obesity education in medical schools and residency

 Only a few medical schools and residency programs offer training and education in the field of obesity.
-As a result, many physicians fail to recognize obesity and are not equipped to treat it.
+As a result, some physicians may not be equipped to treat it.
 In order to address this issue, medical schools and residency programs will need to modify their curriculum to teach their students and residents about this disease process to ensure that the large subset of the patients that they encounter in their careers receive adequate treatment.